jmajety-dev/jmajety-dev.github.io/index.md

 # About Me
 <a id="about-me"></a>

 Innovative Software Engineer with a solid foundation in software development, big data, machine learning, and data science.
-Skilled in building secure and scalable big data and machine learning applications using Python, Java, SQL, Azure and AWS.
+Skilled in building secure and scalable big data and machine learning applications using Python, Java, Javascript, SQL, and AWS.
 A dedicated independent engineer and adaptable team player, seeking a role in a company with challenging tasks that encourage growth and development overall, and as a software engineer, cloud engineer, or data engineer.

 ---